latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Borrowers only need to pay back the exact amount that is provided to them.
+Borrowers only need to pay back the exact amount that is provided to them -no interest is due.
 There are no additional fees or charges, and there is no fine print.
 The repayment schedule will normally require the borrower to pay back an agreed upon portion of the loan each and every month.
-But the terms of this can vary as well.
+But the terms of this can vary as well, however if not able to borrow there are other charities with interest free loans.

 While each application will be reviewed by the New York Hebrew Society on a case by case basis, in general the loans will be offered from about one to 10 years.
 There will need to be a co-signer as well, as this will help limit default rates.
 As part of this process, in most cases both the borrowers as well as the co-signers credit is checked.
 If an application is denied or an individual doesn't qualify, the society may have referrals to other lenders that can offer low interest rate loans.

-Some of the uses of the money include the following.
+Some of the uses of the money from the Hebrew Free Loan Society include the following.
 As noted, some are restricted to people of a certain faith and others are more generally available.

 Assistance is provided for immigrants as a form of General Aid.
 Loans can be issued to cover their expenses, and they will need to be repaid over 20 months or so.
 The intent is to serve as a safety net for immigrants that can't pay for a major purchase such as a car, if they have no savings, and would otherwise not have access to competitively priced financing.

-Emergency expenses can occasionally be addressed.
+Emergency expenses can be paid by the 0% loans, with money offered for the entire bill due.
 In some cases, qualified New York City families will receive no interest loans for basic needs such as their rent, energy bills, or a security deposit.
 Or the Hebrew Society can offer funds to pay for a car repair or critical medical bill or expenses.

-Loans to pay for college costs are also offered for immigrants.
+Loans to pay for college costs from Hebrew Free Loan Society are also offered for immigrants.
 It is for low- and moderate-income families from the Former Soviet Union.
 Conditions will need to be met as well, such as GPA.
 Applicants also need to have a Student Aid Report (SAR) as well as an Application for Federal Student Aid (FAFSA).

 New York City immigrants can also get help in paying for retraining classes.
 Many people who worked oversees as engineers, doctors and professors can benefit from the immigrant retraining loans.
 It can help them pay for degree or high-quality vocational programs that are available across the greater New York City area.